-2) the radio navigation aid(s) associated with the route(s) including:

-- a) plain language name;

-- b) identification;

-- c) frequency;

-- d) geographical coordinates in degrees, minutes and seconds;

-e) for DME, the channel and the elevation of the transmitting antenna of the DME to the nearest 30 m (100 ft);

-3) the name-codes of the significant points not marked by the position of a radio navigation aid, their geographical coordinates in degrees, minutes and seconds and the bearing to the nearest tenth of a degree and distance to the nearest two-tenths of a kilometre (tenth of a nautical mile) from the reference radio navigation aid;
+- b) the radio navigation aid(s) associated with the route(s) including: - 1) when the radio navigation aid is used for conventional navigation: - i) plain language name; - ii) identification; - iii) Morse code - iv) frequency; - v) geographical coordinates in degrees, minutes and seconds; - vi) for DME, the channel and the elevation of the transmitting antenna of the DME to the nearest 30 m (100 ft); - 2) when the radio navigation aid is used as a significant point for area navigation: - i) plain language name; and - ii) identification; - c) significant points not marked by the position of a radio navigation aid including: - 1) when the significant point is used for conventional navigation: - i) name-code; - ii) geographical coordinates in degrees, minutes and seconds; - iii) bearing to the nearest tenth of a degree from the reference radio navigation aid; - iv) distance to the nearest two-tenths of a kilometre (tenth of a nautical mile) from the reference radio navigation aid; and - v) identification of the reference radio navigation aid; - 2) when the significant point is used for area navigation: - i) name-code;

-4) applicable holding patterns;

-5) transition altitude/height to the nearest higher 300 m or 1 000 ft;

-- 6) area speed restrictions, where established; - 7) all compulsory and "on-request" reporting points; - 8) radio communication procedures, including: - a) call sign(s) of ATS unit(s); - b) frequency; - c) transponder setting, where appropriate.

-10.9.4.2.
-It is recommended that a textual description of standard arrival route(s) - instrument (STAR) and communication failure procedures in relation to radar control should be provided and should, whenever feasible, be shown on the chart or on the same page which contains the chart.

-10.9.4.3 Aeronautical database requirements
+- d) applicable holding patterns; - e) transition altitude/height to the nearest higher 300 m or 1 000 ft; - f) area speed restrictions, where established; - g) the designation of the navigation specification(s) including any limitations, where established; - h) all compulsory and "on-request" reporting points; - i) radio communication procedures, including: - 1) call sign(s) of ATS unit(s); - 2) frequency and, if applicable, SATVOICE number; - 3) transponder setting, where appropriate; - j) an indication of "flyover" significant waypoints; and - k) for arrival procedures to an instrument approach designed specifically for helicopters, the term "CAT H" shall be depicted in the arrival chart plan view. - 10.9.4.2 A textual description of standard arrival route(s) instrument (STAR) and relevant communication failure procedures should be provided and should, whenever feasible, be shown on the chart or on the same page which contains the chart. - 10.9.4.3 Aeronautical database requirements